 - Cornerstone OnDemand

-Customers on an Enterprise or Enterprise Usage plan can enable LMS/LXP integrations by default.
+Customers on an Enterprise or Enterprise Usage plan can enable our standard SFTP LMS/LXP integrations by default.

-DataCamp uses an FTP (File Transfer Protocol) and SFTP (Secure File Transfer Protocol) delivery method to integrate with LMS providers.
-This means that we send up to two files in .csv format to an FTP/SFTP server hosted by the LMS.
+DataCamp uses an SFTP (Secure File Transfer Protocol) delivery method to integrate with LMS providers.
+This means that we send up to two files in .csv format to an SFTP server hosted by the LMS.
 The LMS provider is then responsible for ingesting these files and displaying the content and user completion information in the LMS itself for the customer.

-The FTP/SFTP Delivery method integration works by sending two .csv files (content catalog and user content completions) to an FTP server hosted by the LMS or client themselves on a daily basis (every 24 hours).
+The SFTP Delivery method integration works by sending two .csv files (content catalog and user content completions) to an SFTP server hosted by the LMS or client themselves on a daily basis (every 24 hours at 6 PM UTC).
 The LMS and/or client then ingests this file and displays the content catalog and corresponding user completion information in the LMS/LXP web UI.

 The content catalog contains information about the course (e.g. title, description, image URL, duration, etc.).
 The user content completion file contains information about which users completed which content (e.g. user IDs, content IDs, completed_at dates).
 Note: The exact templates will be dependent on the LMS/LXP.